KhalidH82/travel-Liaison/README.md

 <h2>User Stories</h2>
 <p>Agents will be able to view all clients in database as well as create new ones.
 Also, the agent will have to option to delete and edit clients when necessary.</p>
 <h2> Technologies used </h2>
-<p> The technologies used in this project are Node.js, Express, Ejs, Javascript, and CSS.
+<p> The technologies used in this project are Node.js, Express, Ejs, Javascript, SQL, and CSS.
+These techonologies will utilize the MVC model within the structure of the application.
 Some other features I would like to include is for clients to be able to perform CRUD on their profiles as well as a page where an API comes in to help clients research travel.
-Another feature that I would like to implement is a way to have multiple agents that would have their own datbase of clients accesible through a login feature.<p>
+Another feature that I would like to implement is a way to have multiple agents that would have their own database of clients accesible through a login feature.<p>
 <h2> Database structure </h2>
 <p> My databases are going to include a client database as well as an agent database.
 I will also have a database which can keep track of which clients belong to each agent.</p>